Welcome to the section of the website where you can find out more about the school’s governors and the work that we do.

 Governors are required to declare their Pecuniary interests (Business, Financial and Governance Interests) every year.

 For each meeting Pecuniary Interests are declared.
-This is a standard agenda item.
+This is a standard agenda item at the start of the meeting.